jberet/jsr352/wildfly-jberet-samples/restWriter/README.md

+# Overview

 This sample application demonstrates the use of `org.jberet.support.io.RestItemWriter`, which writes batch data via REST API to remote resources.

+## Batch Job Definision

  The batch job used in this application is defined in `restWriter.xml`, which inherits from a super JSL file `csvItemReader.xml`.
 The batch job performs the
  following: